This article has links to products and services we love, which we may make commission from.

 12. Edinburgh’s Excellent Eateries

-Edinburgh is well known for hosting some excellent restaurants.
+The capital is well known for hosting a wide variety of restaurants.

-If you are looking for romantic things to do in Edinburgh, a quiet meal for two on George Street or the Royal Mile might be your choice.
+If you want romantic things to do in Edinburgh, a quiet meal for two on George Street (Le Monde, BABA) or a lively experience on the Royal Mile (PIGGS, Nok’s Kitchen on the Castle) might be your choice.

-You may also like our guides on what to eat in Edinburgh
+You may also like our guide: What to eat in Edinburgh.

 13. Take a Picture of Edinburgh Castle At Night